figma/dev-mode-mcp-server-guide/README.md

 After running the tool, save the output to the appropriate `rules/` or `instructions/` directory so your agent can access it during code generation.

+### `get_metadata`

+Returns an XML representation of your selection containing basic properties such as layer IDs, names, types, position and sizes.
+You can use `get_code` on the resulting outline to retrieve only the styling information of the design you need.

+This is useful for very large designs where `get_code` produces output with a large context size.
+It also works with multiple selections or the whole page if nothing is selected.

 ## Dev Mode MCP Server Settings

 These are additional settings you can toggle under Preferences and use with the MCP client.